-The District's capacity calculation utilizes State loading standards of 25 K-6th grade students per classroom, 27 7th-8th grade students per classroom, and 13 Non-Severe Special Day Class students per classroom.
-Classroom counts are based on the District's 2020-21 room utilization.
+The District's capacity calculation utilizes State loading standards of 25 K-6th grade students per classroom, 27 7th-8th grade students per classroom, and 13 Non-Severe Special Day Class and 9 Severe Special Day Class students per classroom.
+Classroom counts are based on the District's documentation filed with the Office of Public School Construction as part of its New Construction eligibility establishment and updates.
 Table 1 outlines the capacity vs. the enrollments for the current school year, noting unused capacity.